-There is no need to cry over your troubled situation, millions of students are going through this, but not all of them know how to pay off a student loan in the fastest way possible.
+There is no need to cry over your troubled situation, millions of students are going through this, but not all of them help you find the right repayment strategy.

 You`re a lucky one, we`re going to spill all the details.
 What is more, we won`t even let you get expelled from the university, because in this case, your money would just go down the drain.